Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

-In this report, we discuss the pros and cons of each strategy and follow with a detailed breakdown of costs for four separate scenarios.
-Data is drawn from government reports, employment websites and industry surveys, and we’ve included a side-by-side comparison to help you determine how much you can expect to spend on in-house writers versus outsourced content.
+In this report, we discuss the pros and cons of each strategy and follow with a detailed breakdown of the costs of in-house vs outsourcing writing teams into four separate scenarios.
+Data is drawn from government reports, employment websites and industry surveys, and we’ve included a side-by-side comparison to help you determine how much you can expect to spend on in-house writers versus outsourcing your content creation.

 How much content do you really need to execute a successful content marketing campaign?
 While this number will differ for each individual company, a great place to start is to look at the amount of resources other companies are putting towards content creation: